Admission deadline: Fall: January 7th - Fellowship & Application Deadline

 9:00 am – 5:00 pm, Monday through Friday

 The following requirements must be fulfilled: 40 credits, including 6 credits in core field courses, a 4-credit capstone course sequence, 12 credits in analytical courses, 18 credits in an area of specialization.
-In addition, all students must fulfill a foreign language proficiency requirement*.
+In addition, all students must fulfill a language proficiency requirement*.

 See notes regarding special topics and professional skills courses, the capstone, and the optional thesis**.